MechanicalRock/mechanicalrock.github.io/_posts/2021-09-24-02-serverless-rpc-simple-service.md

 <center><img src="/img/twirp.png" /></center>
 <br/>

 In the preceding installment, I discussed some of the popular API flavours, and settled on attempting to build an RPC style API.
-After a brief look around at some RPC frameworks (including GRPC) - I decided to go with [Twirp](https://github.com/twitchtv/twirp) by Twitch.
+After a brief look around at some RPC frameworks (including GRPC) - I decided to go with [Twirp](https://github.com/twitchtv/twirp){:target="_blank" rel="noopener"} by Twitch.

 It has a fair amount in common with gRPC, e.g. the use of protobufs - but doesn’t have a dependence on bidirectional streaming or HTTP 2.
 This make it easier/possible to use from a lambda function, and this is useful to me because it requires less infrastructure to run.
 To stand up a GRPC service, I would need to use Fargate and a host of additional VPC related components.